CSV Imports: Updating Yearly Data

 How to Find the Primary Keys for the Yearly Data Screen

 Download the Configuration Report for your Institution located under Tools > Home > Click the "Download" hyperlink within the Your Configuration area.
 The report will then be automatically downloaded.
+The home page showing resource tiles and a configuration section with a link to download the activities database setup.

 The first page of the Configuration Report will be the Overview page which will show the Primary Key(s) for each screen in the column with the header "Primary Key."
 Look for primary key for the screen with the code 'ADMIN."
 The field corresponding to the primary key can be found by navigating to the screen from the tabs and searching for the primary key code there to view the corresponding field.